Search Strategy for U.S. Patents

 3. Use the U.S. Classifications you gathered to search Ei Patents by classification number.
 Review the abstracts, claims and drawings for relevancy.
 Check all references and note the U.S. Classifications and “Field of Search” areas for additional class/subclasses to search.

-see also: Seven Step Strategy (USPTO)
+Seven Step Strategy (USPTO)

 Prior Art Searching